engineforce/ImmutableAssign/README.md

 expect(o2.a.b.c[0]).not.toBe(o1.a.b.c[0]);
 ```

-##Limitations and Constraints
+##Constraints

-* getProp() function must be pure, it cannot access anything other than the input parameters.
-I.e., it must not access "this" or "window" objects.
+* getProp() must be pure function; I.e., it cannot access anything other than the input parameters. e.g., it must not access "this" or "window" objects.
 In addition, it must not modify the input parameters.
 It should only return a property that needs to be updated.

-* Current version does not support following characters in the property name:
-    * [].\
-    * e.g., { "propery [].\\\\": {} } is invalid